top of page

 Hall D

-The Irreplaceable Value Of Music Learning.
+Upbeat!
+The Power Within.
 Music crosses every societal barrier around the globe; it is often coined THE UNIVERSAL LANGUAGE.
 As music educators, we have the opportunity to avail our students of an artistic vocabulary, availing them to an endless treasury of expression that extends beyond the logical mind and connects to one’s heart-’n-soul.
 For many, we hold the key to guiding our students to tap into their endless creative potential; the teacher who “makes the difference.”
 Let’s focus on where we can have the greatest positive impact in our rehearsals and classes as we continue to build a culture of excellence.

 1:30 - 2:20pm Sessions